mggg/gerrytools/README.md

 with open("<path>/<to>/<destination>.json", "w"): json.dump(mapping, f)
 ```

-Create a mapping for each set of units we wish to convert; for example, if the
+Create a mapping for each set of units we wish to convert: for example, if the
 Wisconsin citizen ensemble has plans on 2020 VTDs, 2020 Precincts, and 2016
 Precincts, we should have mappings from each of these units to 2020 blocks.
 Once
-these mappings have been created, we can use the `remap` function on our `plans`
+these mappings have been created, we can use the `remap()` function on our `plans`
 (or `cois`) dataframes to convert the districting assignments to 2020 blocks.

 ```python